voxi-hes/HES-assessment/Part2/readme.md

 Claude - How do you make text inside a div to go to the right instead of down Claude - How to center text and blocks on screen Chatpt - How to seperate blocks

+- update made it looks like windows 95 cause in game feel